jhult/jhult/README.md

 ### Hi there 👋

-I'm an experienced IT consultant with 9+ years of experience.
-I have a deep understanding of the Oracle Fusion Middleware stack, hands-on experience and years of experience in design, development, support of large-scale projects.
+I'm a Staff Software Engineer with 13+ years of experience in software engineering, consulting, and pre-sales.
+I have a deep understanding of Java, Kotlin, and the Oracle Fusion Middleware stack.
+I have years of experience in the design, development, and support of large-scale projects.

 I started my IT journey in my teens by fixing computers for family and friends.
 During high school, I served as Technical Director for a financial advisor's office.
 I continued my journey by attending [Iowa State University](iastate.edu) where I graduated in 3 years with a B.S. in Management Information Systems.
 After college, I started working with Oracle WebCenter Content.

 I am globally recognized within the WebCenter Content community.
 I have worked with clients around the world to help them solve their business problems.
-I have worked with clients in a wide variety of industries (finance, tech, non-profit, transportation, education, retail), worked on large and small projects (from small businesses to Fortune 100 companies and U.S. Federal Government agencies) and in varying capacities (from developer to project lead).
+I have worked with clients in a wide variety of industries (finance, tech, non-profit, transportation, education, retail), worked on large and small projects (from small businesses to Fortune 100 companies and U.S. Federal Government agencies), and worked in varying capacities (from developer to project lead).

-After coming to [Mythics](https://www.mythics.com/), I progressed from a technical consultant to a Technical Director.
-Today, my primary goal is to manage technical innovations which internally benefit Mythics as well as our clients.
-I maintain a personal and technical blog at [JonathanHult.com](https://jonathanhult.com).
-I also share my Oracle expertise on the [Mythics blog](https://www.mythics.com/about/blog/).
-I am active on Internet forums where I enjoy mentoring others.
-I have presented at COLLABORATE, Oracle OpenWorld, tech days and other events.
+At [Mythics](https://www.mythics.com/), I progressed from a technical consultant to a Technical Director.
+I shared my Oracle expertise on the [Mythics blog](https://mythics.com/blog/) and presented at COLLABORATE, [Oracle OpenWorld](https://www.oracle.com/cloudworld/), tech days, and other events.

+Today, I work as a Staff Software Engineer for [H-E-B](https://digital.heb.com/) helping track the quantity, movement, and financial value of inventory at all stores and warehouses.

 Outside of my daily work, I enjoy disc golf, bowling, snow skiing, board and video games, watching movies/TV and rock music/concerts.
 I can play multiple instruments including piano, trumpet, and guitar.
 I love Jesus and worship Him at [The Austin Stone Community Church](https://austinstone.org/).